andxor/tdoc-api/README.md

 API
 ---

-All the methods have a single object parameter, used as a way to have named optional parameters.
+All the methods have a single object parameter, used as a way to improve readability and have optional parameters.

 All methods return a [Promise/A+](https://promisesaplus.com/) but accept an optional Node-style `callback(err, data)` parameter.